naveenfutureprofilez/drime/docs/dynamic-upload-limits.md

 # Dynamic Upload Limits Configuration

-This document explains how to configure and manage file upload limits in BeDrive using the new dynamic limits system.
+This document explains how to configure and manage file upload limits in Drime using the new dynamic limits system.

 ## Overview

-BeDrive now supports dynamic file upload limits controlled by the `GUEST_UPLOAD_MAX_FILE_SIZE` environment variable.
+Drime now supports dynamic file upload limits controlled by the `GUEST_UPLOAD_MAX_FILE_SIZE` environment variable.
 This replaces the previous hard-coded 3GB limits with a flexible, environment-based configuration.

 ## Environment Variable